mcb-job-tests/jpm-js-test/README.md

 1) start mongo server with command 'mongod'.
 2) cd into the restApiServer directory and run the mocha/chai unit tests with command 'npm test'.
-3) after running the tests, start the 'development' REST API Server with command 'npm start'
+3) after running the tests, start the 'development' REST API Server with command 'npm start'.
-4) cd into the client-sales-app directory and start the react's front end server with command 'npm start'
+4) cd into the client-sales-app directory and start react's front-end facing server with command 'npm start'.
-5) open a browser and point it to http://localhost:3000
+5) open a browser and point it at http://localhost:3000

-All CRUD operations (POST/GET/PUT/DELETE) have been implemented and tested (with Mocha/Chai).
+All CRUD operations (POST/GET/PUT/DELETE) have been implemented and tested (using Mocha/Chai).

-You may use https://www.getpostman.com/ for manual testing @ http://localhost:8080
+You may use https://www.getpostman.com/ for manual testing, by point it at http://localhost:8080

 Valid REST Routes are;
 1) GET /api/clients